gomorpheus/morpheus-docs/provisioning/migrations/migrations.rst

 * Live Stream
   * Select Platform, Existing or New, Cloud, and Server
   * Input Host, SSH Port, SSH User, SSH Password, Public Key, and Logical Volume Device.
-  * Enter Destination details, then click the Next button.
+  * Enter Destination details, then click the :guilabel:`Next` button.

 5. Finalize your configuration if needed, then click the complete button.